-Anonymous Reporting: Anonymous reports or requests for resources may be made through the University's EthicsPoint Compliance Hotline at 855-277-4065 or online through https://secure.ethicspoint.com/domain/media/en/gui/31028/index.html.
+Anonymous Reporting: Anonymous reports or requests for resources may be made through the University's EthicsPoint Compliance Hotline at 855-277-4065 or online through the EthicsPoint website.
 EthicsPoint allows the University to request information from a reporter and provide updates to the reporter on an anonymous basis.
 Reports made via EthicsPoint will be forwarded to the Title IX Coordinator.
 Please note that anonymous complaints can be more difficult for the University to investigate.